pprchal/campfire/README.md

 # Campfire - chordpro python reloaded

 Simple `.cho` typesetting system.
-Gets file and renders `.html` output.
+Gets file and renders `.html / .pdf` output.
 This sw should be used only for simple campfire songbook.

 ## Why another system?